-The Company classifies its Non-Agency RMBS as senior, senior IO, subordinated, or subordinated IO.
-The Company also invests in Agency residential, commercial and IO MBS.
-Senior interests in Non-Agency RMBS are considered to be entitled to the first principal repayments in their pro-rata ownership interests at the acquisition date.
-The tables below present amortized cost, fair value and unrealized gain/losses of Company's MBS investments as of December 31, 2018 and 2017.
+The Company classifies its Non-Agency RMBS as senior, subordinated, or Interest-only.
+The Company also invests in Agency MBS which it classifies as Agency RMBS to include residential and residential interest-only MBS and Agency CMBS to include commercial and commercial interest-only MBS.
+Senior interests in Non-Agency RMBS are generally entitled to the first principal repayments in their pro-rata ownership interests at the acquisition date.
+The tables below present amortized cost, fair value and unrealized gain/losses of Company's MBS investments as of December 31, 2019 and 2018.